facebookarchive/MazeBase/README.md

 ```lua
 dofile('games/init.lua')
 ```
 Then we have to set which config file to use.
-Here we are using a config that used in our [paper](http://arxiv.org/abs/1511.07401)
+Here we are using the config file that used in our [paper](http://arxiv.org/abs/1511.07401)
 ```lua
 g_opts = {games_config_path = 'games/config/game_config.lua'}
 ```